scheinerman/BigCombinatorics.jl/README.md

 These function have nice recursive properties that we exploit to make the code as simple as possible.
-To keep the calculations efficient, we cache the values we have already computed; no function value is ever calculated twice.
+In many (but not all) of these functions we cache the result of the calculation to avoid combinatorial explosion in the recursion.
+In those cases, we don't compute the same result twice.

 The following functions can be used to manage the saved values.